celest-dev/website/docs/functions/testing.md

 # Testing your functions

-The functions you define are Dart functions and can be tested like any other.
+Celest Functions you define are Dart functions and can be tested using any of the available Dart testing packages or frameworks.

 ## Writing your tests